Battle of Tampico (1829): Aftermath

-The battle at Tampico was the last major confrontation between the Mexican Republic and the Spanish Empire, with future Spanish invasion plans being aborted by the political situation in Spain.
-The victory of his army at Tampico made Santa Anna a popular hero in Mexico, a status that would influence his political career.
-The defeat of the expedition convinced many in Spain that Mexico was permanently lost, with one source noting that the defeat moved Spain to accept a more conciliatory stance towards Mexico.
+The battle at Tampico was the last major confrontation between the Mexican Republic and the Spanish Empire, with the political situation in Spain aborting future Spanish invasion plans.
+His army's victory at Tampico made Santa Anna a popular hero in Mexico, a status that would influence his political career.
+The expedition's defeat convinced many in Spain that Mexico was permanently lost, with one source noting that the defeat moved Spain to accept a more conciliatory stance towards Mexico.

+According to Schenoni, the abolition of slavery on September 15, 1829, only four days after victory in Tampico, also shows how the national state momentarily strengthened vis-à-vis hacendados and local elites, but the impact of this dispute was limited and the patriotic fervor did not last long.